kirkbushell/eloquence/README.md

 Both of these examples implements the default settings.

-#### Setup the observer

-You could do this in a service provider for your application (for example, in the `boot` method of `App\Providers\AppServiceProvider`):

-    Item::observe(new Eloquence\Behaviours\SumCache\SumCacheObserver);

-With that, you're all done!
-Whenever an order interacts with its items in any way, the observer will make sure the appropriate sum cache is updated!
+With these settings configured, you will now see the related model's sum cache updated every time an item is added, updated, or removed.

 ### Sluggable models

-Slugged is another behaviour that allows for the easy addition of model slugs.
+Sluggable is another behaviour that allows for the easy addition of model slugs.
 To use, implement the Sluggable trait:

     class User extends Eloquent {
         use Sluggable;